 The 1856 Valentin Gerth Cabin.
 First White settlement in Anderson Co, and a slave hideout.
 Located in Greeley, Kansas.

 If you love old things, this is a stop you must make.
-This old school house is packed with every kind of artifact and plenty of research materials from Anderson County, Kansas.
+This old schoolhouse is packed with every kind of artifact and plenty of research materials from Anderson County, Kansas.
 If you're searching for an ancestor, we can help you dig!
-You can even email your research questions and we'll look for you!
+You can even email your research questions, and we'll look for you!
 Donations for research time gladly accepted.
-Information@historyandersoncoks.org
+Email: Information@historyandersoncoks.org

 Mail to: 410 W. 6th Ave, P.O.
 Box 183, Garnett, Kansas 66032, United States